Learn about the fate of feline predators

 … that some people pay a lot of money for a dead tiger?

 This is because they believe that parts of the tiger are medicinal.
-The whiskers of tigers are used in medicines against toothache and remedies for malaria.
+The whiskers of tigers are used in medicines against toothache and the eyes in remedies for malaria.
 For a wild tiger rich people pay as much as for three apartments in Moscow.

 During a tiger workshop visitors receive much more information on tigers and other feline predators.
 The participants not only hear many interesting facts, they also get to walk the keeper’s path, which takes them very close to the tigers.
-By taking part in a tiger workshop you support the charity work of the Lion Foundation.
+By taking part in a tiger workshop you support the charity work of Stichting Leeuw.
 The workshop is led by experienced volunteers, and all of the proceeds go towards the foundation’s care for the big cats.